srobo/website/_posts/2019-09-03-sr2020-registration-open.md

 kickstart and competition events will be published when they are available.
 We expect to confirm places at the end of September.

-If you would like a chance to compete in Student Robotics 2020, please fill in the [entry form][entry-form] with the required information.
+If you would like a chance to [compete][compete] in Student Robotics 2020, please fill in the [entry form][entry-form] with the required information.
 We're expecting to run with a similar number of teams to SR2019, so places will go fast.

 We look forward to seeing your teams!

+[compete]: {{ '/compete' | prepend: site.baseurl }}
 [entry-form]: https://docs.google.com/forms/d/e/1FAIpQLSfwfZ-tQz31H4-D81cFSmG2p_ciKPpP88MhtXvPmH05yzNzVQ/viewform